KaidoKasuk/React-expenses/vite-project/README.md

+How to use:

+1. Clone React-expenses

+Commands when project cloned:

+2. FIRST TERMINAL (from \React-expenses) cd vite-project npm install npm run dev

+3. SECOND TERMINAL (from \React-expenses) cd vite-project cd-backend npm start

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.